-Where food sensitivity testing useful, however, is in more of a suggestive role instead of a diagnostic one.
 Which means, there may well be value in using at-home food sensitivity testing, should this be something you’re interested in pursuing.

 It appears that it’s the interpretation that needs to be considered and taken at face value.
 Where IgG responses are high for certain foods, the process of their breakdown needs to be considered as well as the general health of your digestive tract.

 For example, where certain types of fibrous food show high ‘reaction’ levels, one can consider that the digestive enzymes the body produces are insufficient to allow for proper breakdown of these foods.
 It is then necessary to support the body’s ability to produce these enzymes while limiting the intake of these offending foods until such a time that gut health has been brought back into balance, and the underlying cause of the IgG response has been targeted.